bacionejs/battito/README.md

 `e` Envelope

 `a` Attack - The time it takes for the note to fade in.
 0 = instant, percussive.
 High values = slow, swelling sound (pads).
 `s` Sustain - The time the note is held at full volume.
 0 = the note immediately starts releasing.
 High values = the note is held for longer.
-A percussive "pluck" sound would have low `ea`, `es`, and `er`.
+A percussive "pluck" sound would have low `a`, `s`, and `r`.
 `r` Release - The time it takes for the note to fade out after the sustain period.
 Low values = abrupt stop.
 High values = long, echoing tail.

 Envelope Toggles